Scots exam results improve for second consecutive year

 This category saw a rise of 1% in each of the past two years.

-Details of exam results in individual schools and local authority areas can be searched on the Scottish Schools Online site.'Not complacent'
+Details of exam results in individual schools and local authority areas can be searched on the Scottish Schools Online site.

 It shows wide discrepancies between council areas.
 Young people in East Renfrewshire have a 52% chance of passing three Highers, but this drops to 28% in East Lothian.

 A Scottish government spokesman said: "Scottish Schools Online provides valuable information for parents on their local schools.

 "This year we saw Scotland's pupils achieve the best exam results since records began and with the introduction of Curriculum for Excellence we've halted years of decline in Scottish education performance.